alexqfredrickson/notes/aws/aws.md

 ### KMS

-AWS KMS (Key Management Service) creates cryptographic keys that can be used natively with specific services like EC2, EBS, and S3 (etc.).
+KMS (Key Management Service) creates cryptographic keys that can be used natively with specific services like EC2, EBS, and S3 (etc.).

 #### Envelope encryption